 Is your company planning to expand operations in Burkina Faso?
 This small West African country offers an opportunity for your company to grow, but you’ll need to make sure that any employees who relocate to Burkina Faso or join your team abroad have the appropriate visas to live and work there.

-Types of Burkina Faso Working Visas
+Types of Work Visas in Burkina Faso

 In Burkina Faso, foreign travelers who wish to enter the country are typically divided into three categories when it comes to visas: